 Throughout the school, students learn through a combination of class teaching, investigations, puzzle solving, use of ICT and set exercises from text books and work sheets.
-They are tested regularly – usually every Half Term – to monitor their progress through the topics.
+They are tested throughout the year to monitor their progress through the topics.

-Year 7 students are set after Autumn Half Term; setting is initially based on data gleaned from a test sat just before October Half Term, Key Stage 2 results, and general work during the course of the half term.
+Year 7 students are not set for the full academic year.
+The students are set in Year 8, with setting based on data gleaned from their general work during the course of the previous year.
 Each student’s setting is then constantly monitored and reviewed, with a full formal review at the end of each academic year.
-Moves between sets normally occur at the end of a term, although may take place during a term in the case of new students or exceptional circumstances.

 Our Key Stage 4 GCSE classes commence in Year 9.
 Our students prepare for the OCR J560 GCSE specification at Higher or Foundation, which builds on the topics studied at Key Stage 3.
 The top Mathematics set also studies for the OCR 6993 Free Standing Mathematics Qualification in Additional Mathematics.
 This course provides a good introduction to A Level and covers four areas of Pure Mathematics – algebra, coordinate geometry, trigonometry and calculus – each of which is supported by a branch of Applied Mathematics.